Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations

-We note that fitting this model requires aperture masses evaluated at different radii (i.e. different from $R=R_1=R_2=R_3$) in order to break parameter degeneracies.
-When the analysis is restricted to the equilateral configuration, the four contributing terms become nearly degenerate, leading to divergent parameter contours.
+We note that fitting this model requires aperture mass statistics evaluated at different radii (i.e. different from $R=R_1=R_2=R_3$) in order to break parameter degeneracies.
+When the analysis is restricted to the equal-scale configuration, the four contributing terms become nearly degenerate, leading to divergent parameter contours.
 However, each parameter depends differently on the triangle configuration, and incorporating a broader range of configurations can therefore break these degeneracies.
-Moreover, the equilateral configuration does not yield the highest signal-to-noise ratio (SNR); several non-equilateral configurations provide comparable or even higher SNR.
+Moreover, the equal-scale configuration does not yield the highest SNR; several unequal-scale configurations provide comparable or even higher SNR.
 This behaviour contrasts with the lensing case for the KiDS-1000 sample, where using only equal-scale apertures does not substantially degrade the signal \citep{Burger2024}.
 However, as in this work, using different aperture radii can help constrain baryonic effects \citep{burger2025}.